Deferred prosecution agreement (Canada): Results of the consultation

 The report noted that the "vast majority" of the participants in the consultation believed that deferred prosecution agreements were "best suited for economic offences committed by organizations, such as fraud, offences under the Corruption of Foreign Public Officials Act, bribery, money laundering and, generally, offences under the Competition Act".
 Participants stated that deferred prosecution agreements would give the prosecutor more options in dealing with commercial crime, rather than the current binary choice of prosecuting or not prosecuting.
 However, participants also suggested that the factors which prosecutors should consider in deciding whether to offer an agreement should be specifically set out in the legislation.

 Participants considered that publication of the general terms of a deferred prosecution agreement would be important for purposes of public transparency.
-The majority of the participants favoured the British model, with a strong supervisory role by the courts to ensure that a proposed agreement is in the public interest and that the terms of a particular agreement are "fair, reasonable, and proportionate".
+Most participants favoured the British model, with a strong supervisory role by the courts to ensure that a proposed agreement is in the public interest and that the terms of a particular agreement are "fair, reasonable, and proportionate".

 On March 27, 2018, PSPC issued a media release to announce an enhancement of the "government-wide Integrity Regime", which it described as a "made-in-Canada version of a deferred prosecution agreement (DPA) regime, to be known as a Remediation Agreement Regime".
 It also announced that amendments to the Criminal Code would be introduced to implement the new legal procedure.